launchpadtt/sp_test/README.md

 USAGE
 ----------------------------------------------------------------------------------

 These testcases were written using Python 2.7.4 on Ubuntu Linux.
-The git log shows that it was worked on over the course of 3 days, from Wednesday to Friday.
+The git log shows that it was worked on over the course of 3 days, from Wednesday 18th to Friday 20th.

 Installation of dependencies on Linux